 Property Description Name Name of the group.
 The group identifier is used to form the group name for previous group name (pre Win2000) versions.
 Domain Domain in which to create the group.
 Container Container in which to create the group.
 Distinguished name Distinguished name of the group.
 The distinguished name is determined by template from the name of the group and the container and cannot be edited.
-Display name The display name is used to display the group in the One Identity Manager tools user interface.
+Display name Name for displaying the group in the user interface of One Identity Manager tools.
 Group name (pre Win2000) Name of the group for the previous versions.
 The group name is taken from the group identifier.
 Structural object class Structural object class representing the object type.
 By default, you set up groups in One Identity Manager with the object class GROUP .
 Object class List of classes defining the attributes for this object.
 The object classes listed are read in from the database during synchronization with the Active Directory environment.
 However, in the input field, you can add object classes and auxiliary classes that are used by other LDAP and X.500 directory services.
-Account Manager responsible for the group. manager To specify an account manager 1.
-Click \rightarrow next to the field.
+Account manager Manager responsible for the group.
+To specify an account manager 1.
+Click $\rightarrow$ next to the field.
 In the Table menu, select the table that maps the account manager.
-In the Account manager menu, select the manager.
-Click OK.
-Group manager can Specifies whether the account manager can change the memberships for this group.
+3. In the Account manager menu, select the manager.
+4. Click OK .